-In this laboratory you will first investigate properties of fluid pressure.
-You will then determine the density of a metal block by applying Archimedes' principle.
+In this laboratory you will investigate properties of fluid pressure.
+You will also determine the density of a metal block by applying Archimedes' principle.

 Experiment